hazer-hazer/Jacy-Dev-Book/compile-time-evaluation/const-keyword.md

 After `'='` goes an expression which MUST also be CTE, but not exactly another `const`.

 The difference between `let` and `const` is that `const` is an item, whereas `let` is a statement.
-As being an item `const` can be placed mostly on any level, including top-level:
+As being an item `const` can be placed mostly on any level, including top-level.

 ```antlr4
 const a = 10